News

 Undergrad Joshua Peterson is one of our biggest library patrons.
 Library Supervisor Brooke Bailey says, “Josh always checks out the most interesting books.
 I love photography, so I would ask him about the books, and he always elucidated with such interesting insight and enthusiasm.
 I joked, ‘you should curate a book display for us.'”

 Josh was geniunely interested in the idea, and Jenkins Head Librarian Catherine Essinger gave him the go-ahead.
 Josh not only handpicked each book on display, but he suggested new monographs for the library to purchase.
-Because of his expertise, the Jenkins Library now has two new aquisitions, Knit Club and The Adventures of Guille and Belinda.
+Because of his expertise, the Jenkins Library now has two new acquisitions, Knit Club and The Adventures of Guille and Belinda.

 The Adventures of Guille and Belinda, by Alessandra Sanguinetti